 At the the core of the PRIMATEs family are the PRIMATE permutations.
-Since the introduction of the Sponge functions methodology [6], permutation-based cryptographic algorithms are rapidly gaining acceptance due to their efficient implementation properties.
-Very recently, the sponge-based hash function Keccak [4] was selected as the winner of the NIST SHA-3 competition.
+Since the introduction of the Sponge functions methodology [6], permutation-based cryptographic algorithms have rapidly been gaining acceptance due to their efficient implementation properties.
+Very recently, the sponge-based hash function Keccak [4] has been selected as the winner of the NIST SHA-3 competition.

-The PRIMATE permutation is a substitution-permutation network using a 5-bit S-box with ideal linear and differential properties, and a recursive MDS matrix, which leads to a very small and efficient implementation in hardware.
+The PRIMATE permutation is a substitution-permutation network using a 5-bit S-box with optimal linear and differential properties, and a recursive MDS matrix, which leads to a very small and efficient implementation in hardware.